scottishgovernment/economicactionplan.mygov.scot/pages/investment/oil-and-gas.md

 ## Oil and Gas Technology Centre

-We established the Oil and Gas Technology Centre (OGTC) in October 2016 with £180 million funding as part of the Aberdeen City Region Deal and are working in collaboration with other sectors to deploy new technology that could transform the sector.
+We established the [Oil & Gas Technology Centre](https://theogtc.com/) (OGTC) in October 2016 with £180 million funding as part of the Aberdeen City Region Deal and are working in collaboration with other sectors to deploy new technology that could transform the sector.

 ## Investment, innovation and diversification